Donnint History, Family Crest & Coats of Arms

 Some of the Donnint family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Donnint family to the New World and Oceana
+Migration of the Donnint family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Donnint or a variant listed above: Sarah Dunning who made her home in Virginia in 1650.
 George Dunning traveled further south landing in Barbados in 1654.
 In 1774; the first Dunning entered Canada.
 John Dunning, 24.